-This feature enforces the acceptance of the license agreement before you can download a licensed asset from Adobe Experience Manager (AEM) Assets.
+This feature enforces the acceptance of the license agreement before you can download a licensed asset from Adobe Experience Manager Assets.

 If the selection contains multiple protected assets, select one asset at a time, accept the license agreement, and proceed to download the asset.

 An asset is considered protected if either of these conditions are fulfilled:

 - The asset metadata property xmpRights:WebStatement points to the path of the page that contains the license agreement for the asset.